port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/examples.md

    </details>

-Done! soon, you will be able to see any `ECS services`.
+Done! soon, you will be able to see any `ECS clusters` and `ECS services`.

 ## Mapping App Runner services